 Even under normal circumstances, people suffering from stress often find it difficult to talk about their problems or cope with the pressures they face, and often feel “defeated” or “trapped”.
 This can be a very early precursor to suicide.
 However, evidence shows that, with timely intervention, the spiral into suicidal thoughts can sometimes be prevented.

-A supportive network at home and work can make a crucial difference as we move into dark nights and bad weather laced with social and political anxiety, made worse for many people by financial uncertainty, poverty, unemployment, traumatic events and inequality.
+A supportive network at home and work can make a crucial difference in coping with current social and health anxieties made worse for many by financial uncertainty, poverty, unemployment, trauma and inequality.

 The figures on mental ill health